AzureCosmosDB/cosmosdb-mongo-copilot/docs/LABGuide.md

     .GenerateEmbeddingAsync(input);
 float[] embeddingsArray = embeddings.ToArray();
 ```
-The method now calls *GenerateEmbeddingAsync* method on the Semantic Kernal initialized in the service constructor we looked at previous, passing in the *input* string and returning  the embeddings as an array.
+The method now calls *GenerateEmbeddingAsync* method on the Semantic Kernel initialized in the service constructor we looked at previous, passing in the *input* string and returning  the embeddings as an array.

 The the GetEmbeddingsAsync method should now look like:
 ```csharp